 You will need a Level 2 ASP to perform work closer to your premises such as:

-- disconnecting your premises from the network (category 1)
+- disconnecting your premises from the network (class 2A)

-- installing or repairing an underground service line to connect your premises to the electricity network (category 2)
+- installing or repairing an underground service line to connect your premises to the electricity network (class 2B)

-- installing or repairing an overhead service line to connect your premises to the electricity network (category 3) and installing an electricity meter (category 4)
+- installing or repairing an overhead service line to connect your premises to the electricity network (class 2C) and installing a basic electricity meter (class 2D)